Automotive Industry of Pakistan

 INDUS MOTORS COMPANY

 Toyota Indus is also known as Indus Motor Company Limited.
 It is the authorized assembler and manufacturer of Toyota and Daihatsu vehicles, auto parts, and accessories.
 It is based in Karachi.
 Indus Motors is a joint venture between the House of Habib, Toyota Tsusho, and Toyota Motors.
-It is working since 1990.
+It has been working since 1990.
 It has a huge manufacturing plant located at Port Bin Qasim, Karachi.

 Honda Atlas is also one of the leading automobile manufacturers in Pakistan.
 It is based in Lahore.
 Honda Atlas is a joint venture between Honda Motor and Atlas Group.
 It is operational since 1992.
 Honda Atlas is the only authorized manufacturer and assembler of Honda vehicles in Pakistan.
 Honda makes luxury and expensive cars in Pakistan.